 – Do not touch your eyes, nose or mouth if your hands are not clean

-– Stay at least 2 metres (6 feet) from people from outside your household
+– Stay at least 2 metres (6 feet) from people from outside your household/support bubble

 If you are experiencing dry, irritated skin on your hands from increased washing and the use of alcohol hand sanitiser, we have some guidance available HERE.

 Wearing a face covering may reduce the risk of spreading infection by protecting people you come into contact with.
 Face coverings do not replace social distancing or handwashing, but combining all these measures gives us the best chance of reducing the spread of COVID-19.